ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

     }
     ```

-The loop code is shown below:
+The loop full code is shown below:

 ```js
   const batchSize = 100;